 3. Mountain or hilltops

 Scattering ashes on mountains and hilltops can provide beautiful settings for saying goodbye to a loved one.
-Although cremation ashes are not toxic, they can have an impact on plant life in large amounts.
-For this reason, avoid scattering ashes on mountain peaks, where plant ecosystems can be quite fragile.
-Choose a spot further down the mountain and try to scatter the ashes over an area, not just in one small spot.
+Although cremation ashes are not toxic, the phosphate in cremated bones can over-stimulate plant growth if scattered in large amounts.
+It is best to avoid scattering ashes on mountain peaks, where plant ecosystems can be quite fragile and choose a spot further down the mountain and try to scatter the ashes over a wide area, not just in one small spot.
 Many mountaineering clubs and societies also request that permanent memorials, especially ones made from non-bidegradable materials, such as plastic, are not left anywhere on a mountain.

 4. In a woodland burial ground, cemetery or churchyard